Merzasphor/MWSE/Docs & Stuff/readme-alpha.txt

-0.9.5-alpha.20150707
+0.9.5-alpha.201507xx
 https://github.com/Merzasphor/MWSE

 This is a WIP modification to the Morrowind Script Extender, based on version 0.9.4a.
 There may be bugs.
 Proceed with caution!

-Updates since 0.9.5-alpha.20150630:
+Updates since 0.9.5-alpha.20150707:

-- Fixed crash on exit caused by changing the name of a spell.
+- Fixed bug where newly created spells could not be added to an actor. (xCreateSpell)
-- Spell names are now limited to 31 characters. (xSetSpellInfo)
+- Spell names are now properly truncated to 31 characters and don't use more memory than needed (xCreateSpell)
-- Added spell origin (module, spellmaking) support. (xSetSpellInfo, xGetSpellInfo)
-- Combined skill and attribute ids into a single parameter/return value. (xAddEffect, xSetEffectInfo, xGetEffectInfo)
-- Added functions to read/write base magic effect properties. (xGetBaseEffectInfo, xSetBaseEffectInfo)
+- xStringMatch no longer finds partial pattern matches.
-- Added functions to create/delete custom spells. (xCreateSpell, xDeleteSpell)
+- Added functions to read and write skill parameters. (xGetSkillInfo, xSetSkillInfo)
-- Updated and corrected magic effect id list.

 !!!
 The following functions are deprecated and will be removed in the future: !!! xGetBase[skillname] - Replaced by xGetBaseSkill